payeezy/google_pay/README.md

-# Pay With Google
+# Google Pay
-The document describes how developer can use First Data's RESTful API solution to process a Pay with Google  transaction.
+The document describes how developer can use First Data's RESTful API solution to process a Google Pay  transaction.
 The integration process first step consists of registering the developer and boarding the merchant into the API platform, and then getting the required credentials.

 Refer to the [Getting Started Guide](https://github.com/payeezy/get_started_with_payeezy/blob/master/get_started_with_payeezy042015.pdf) for instructions how to register and get the information to get you going.